taiki-e/cargo-hack/README.md

 cargo hack publish --no-dev-deps --dry-run --allow-dirty
 ```

+> [!NOTE]
-Note: Currently, using `--no-dev-deps` flag removes dev-dependencies from
+> Currently, using `--no-dev-deps` flag removes dev-dependencies from
-real manifest while cargo-hack is running and restores it when finished.
+> real manifest while cargo-hack is running and restores it when finished.
-See [cargo#4242] for why this is necessary.
+> See [cargo#4242] for why this is necessary.
-Also, this behavior may change in the future on some subcommands.
+> Also, this behavior may change in the future on some subcommands.
 See also
-[#15].
+> [#15].

 <!-- omit in toc -->
 ### --remove-dev-deps